JuliaGraphics/Luxor.jl/docs/src/explanation/perfectpixels.md

 finish()
 ```

-This drawing enlarges the matrix.
+This matrix can then be redrawn larger to show the effects of anti-aliasing better.
 Here's the default anti-aliasing value of 0:

 ```@example draw_matrix
 draw(0) # hide
 ```

-You can see that Luxor used 18 different colors to render this red circle.
+and you can see that Luxor used 18 different colors to render this red circle.

 Here’s the result of the bilevel mask (value 1 or “none”) setting: